Nurse Residency Program

 Cohort 4: May 17, 31 and June 14, 2021

 The program is a twelve month formal, structured program for post-baccalaureate and associate degree nurses and is part of the Vizient/ AACN Nurse Residency Program model.
-Each resident will participate in a combination of clinical and classroom education (for the first twelve weeks) and monthly education sessions for the remainder of the year.
+Each resident will participate in a combination of clinical and monthly education sessions.

 - Commitment to participate in the year long program.